Circulator Pump Sizing

 Circulator Sizing Formula (best)

-This is the most accurate but is the hardest, you have to record and calculate each and every fitting, valve, and actual pipe length.
+This is the most accurate but is the hardest, you must record and calculate every fitting, valve, and actual pipe length.

 Feed this into the formula and have the most exact circulator sizing information.
 Personally, I feel for residential applications the calculation using the Copper Tube Handbook number is best.